Skip to content

 • Individual farms given flexibility to select options that best fit with their farming model

-The SFI has offered a more flexible approach than previous schemes.
+The SFI has offered a more flexible approach than previous schemes, such as Environmental Stewardship.

-For farm businesses with agreements, or those still awaiting the outcome of their applications, the system of quarterly payments is attractive for cashflow.
+For farm businesses with agreements, the system of quarterly payments is attractive for cashflow.

 How is the farm’s BPS payment affected?

-SFI was run as a separate scheme and payments were in addition to the delinked BPS.
-Read more on delinked payments
+BPS payments are not affected - SFI was run as a separate scheme and payments were in addition to the delinked payments.

 Does SFI impact existing agreements?